 Advancing carbon capture and sequestration technology at scale

 The corn plant is one of nature’s most abundant and efficient solar panels.
 It absorbs CO2 from the atmosphere while it grows, using the sun’s power to produce a starchy corn kernel while releasing oxygen.
-Our biorefinery platform’s fermentation process converts that starch into ethanol and pure CO2, which is released back into the atmosphere to be absorbed again each year by the Midwest’s millions of acres of corn fields.
-Looking forward, harnessing the technology to capture and compress that pure CO2 stream and safely sequestering it makes our biorefineries the vanguard in the battle against climate change.
+Our biorefinery platform’s fermentation process converts that starch into ethanol and nearly pure biogenic CO2, which is released back into the atmosphere to be absorbed again each year by the Midwest’s millions of acres of corn fields.
+Looking forward, harnessing CCS technology to capture and compress that CO2 stream and safely sequestering it places our biorefineries in the vanguard in the battle against climate change.

 Green Plains is a global leader in leveraging innovative technologies to make essential ingredients the world needs.Learn more about Green Plains